PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 ### 3. Distributed-Memory Parallelism (Multiprocessing)

 Distributed-memory parallelism generally refers to running tasks as multiple **processes** that do not share the same space in memory.
-While this can technically happen on one computer, that is a more complicated use case, and the more intuitive way to understand it is when tasks are run on different computers, as those more obviously each have their own memory.
+While this can technically happen on one computer, that is a more complicated use case.
+The more intuitive way to understand distributed-memory parallelism is in the case that tasks are run on different computers, as those tasks more obviously have their own memory.

-As a quick example, distributed-memory parallelsim could be used if your program needed to work on a large matrix of data.
+As a quick example, distributed-memory parallelism could be used if your program needed to work on a large matrix of data.
 The matrix could be divided up into 20 pieces, where each core worked on one of the 20 pieces, but at some point they'd need to communicate with each other and coordinate.

 This is one of the more complicated types of parallelism, since it requires a high level of communication between different tasks to ensure that everything runs properly.